 CHM Live’s “Computing in Your Pocket: The Prehistory of the iPhone in Silicon Valley,” produced by the Exponential Center, took place on March 2, 2017.

-Putting Your Finger On It: Creating the iPhone—An Evening with Original iPhone Innovators & Engineers in Conversation with Museum Historian John Markoff, June 20, 2017
+- Putting Your Finger On It: Creating the iPhone—Original iPhone Engineers and Software Lead Scott Forstall in Conversation with Museum Historian John Markoff, June 20, 2017

 - Putting A New World In Your Hands (part one)—Economic Impact: Andreessen Horowitz Partner Benedict Evans and App Annie Cofounder and CEO Bertrand Schmitt in Conversation with Technology Journalist and Author Steven Levy, October 18, 2017